SargeyWargey/Homoothya/Story/Drafts/Prologue.md

 ### Fort McDowell Indian Reservation, Arizona
 The blank pages stare at me like the past waiting to swallow me whole.

 I sit at my table as the afternoon light slants through the window, turning the dust in the air to gold.
 My hands rest on either side of the paper: weathered hands, scarred knuckles, fingers that know the weight of a rifle and the shape of mesquite beans.
-Hands that have written letters for my people to the Indian agents, that have signed my name at the polling place, that have held graphite a hundred times trying to find the first word.
+Hands that have written letters for my people, that have signed my name at the polling place, that have held graphite a hundred times trying to find the first word.

 Today I will write it.